EmmasBox/blackwall-protocol/README.md

 - [ZOAU 1.3.4.x or later](https://www.ibm.com/docs/en/zoau/1.3.x) (For gathering system information like LPAR name, not required but highly recommended)

 ## Installation
-As mentioned in dependencies before you install you will have to install Python and ZOAU yourself before installing Blackwall.
-You also manually need to make sure IRRSEQ00, IRRSMO00 and RACF Subsystem Address Space are configured.
+As mentioned in the dependencies section, before you install you will have to install Python and ZOAU yourself before installing Blackwall.
+You also need to make sure IRRSEQ00, IRRSMO00 and RACF Subsystem Address Space are configured correctly.

-If you your environment is not airgapped pip will install Blackwall and it's dependencies automatically:
+If you your environment is not airgapped pip will install Blackwall and it's dependencies automatically, by running the command below:
 ```
 pip install blackwall
 ```